Meetings, Activities & News

 FREP Meeting Programs & Noon Networks

 FREP programs are free and open to the public.
-Reservations are not required, unless there are space limitations.
+Reservations are not required, unless noted.

 A FREP Membership Meeting now held annually, just one membership meeting a year on the 2nd Wednesday of January, .from 1-3 PM,